Celebrating 20 years of executive leadership

 Mark Turner – Executive Chairman, WSFS Financial Corporation and WSFS Bank

-Facilitated by Martine Haas – Professor of Management; Director, The Lauder Institute of Management & International Studies
+Facilitated by Martine Haas – Anthony L. Davis Professor of Management; Director, The Lauder Institute of Management & International Studies

 4:00 CFOs – A More Strategic Role?